chocolatey/choco-wiki/Proxy-Settings-for-Chocolatey.md

 # What to do if My proxy is socks?

-One way to go around this is to wrap the socks proxy with an http proxy. `polipo` is one such software.
+One way to go around this is to wrap the socks proxy with an http proxy. `polipo` is one such software.S